 As you can see, page sizes differ about two times, as does the “fully load time” indicator for the same pages.
 In this example, the relations between the weight of the page and its loading speed can be clearly traced.
 The more non-optimized images you add to your online store, the worse the website performance you get.

-That’s why image optimization has become a pressure point for the majority of online business owners.
-At this point, there is no versatile Magento image optimizer, which is why each optimization case should be considered separately.
+That’s why Magento 2 image optimization has become a pressure point for the majority of online business owners.
+At this point, there is no versatile Magento 2 image optimizer extension, which is why each e-commerce image optimization case should be considered separately.

-There are several techniques you can use to optimize images throughout an online store.
+There are several techniques you can use to optimize images in Magento 2.
 Every method requires a different level of technical skills and is more or less useful depending on your needs and the type of images that you need to optimize.
-Let’s look closer at the most popular ways to optimize images and see which of them are more helpful for you.
+Let’s look closer at the most popular ways to optimize Magento product image size, weight, or format, and see which of them are more helpful for you.

-As a rule, image size is the first parameter to concentrate on for speed optimization.
-Currently, there are three main ways to affect it.
+As a rule, Magento 2 image sizes are the first to concentrate on for a resultative Magento 2 image compression.
+Currently, there are three main ways to do it.

 Keep the aspect ratio of the original Image